KataChannel/tazagroup/USER_GUIDE_EN.md

 5. Check your email for account verification

 ### 2. Email Verification
-1. Open the email from AccessTrade
+1. Open the email from Timona
 2. Click the verification link in the email
 3. Your account will be activated and you can log in